Comparison · ERP

 What about SOC 2 or HIPAA compliance?

 Odoo SA is SOC 2 Type II certified.
-Self-hosted Odoo compliance is your infrastructure's responsibility — we scope that in the audit.
+Self-hosted Odoo compliance is your infrastructure's responsibility — we scope that in the assessment.

 How long does implementation take versus NetSuite?